 You should submit your approved financial evidence alongside a payment claim form with the details of the bank funds should be paid to.
-We will only pay funds to activity organisers/alumni association bank accounts and not to vendors or others supporting the activity.
+We will only pay funds to ACEF organisers and not to vendors or others supporting the activity.